 1. You’re heading a management department but lately, you’re thinking to include new ways and methods of working that, you think, would bring considerable and effective change in the work environment.
 There are certain employees who do not agree with this change.
 What would you say to them?

-2. You’re an employer of the company where you have worked for five years, now you suddenly find yourself in a midst of conflict with your supervisor over a project you’re working on.
-The supervisor isn’t sanctioning the project because it is too risky?
+2. You’re an employer of the company where you have worked for five years, and now you suddenly find yourself in the midst of conflict with your supervisor over a project you’re working on.
+The supervisor isn’t sanctioning the project because it is too risky.
 What would you do?

 3. You’re heading a department and a company has asked you to work in collaboration for a certain project with another person who heads a different department but he is constantly undermining your work?
 How would you respond to him?